ArpitxGit/SIH-2022-Akatsuki/README.md

     * Overall Background of all types of Farm Produce.
 * Enabling trust on the quality assurance **using endorsement in form of rating by food industry**, implementation should be done in application.

+*Smart contracts are complex instruments that offer the possibility to have self-enforcing contracts including transparent, tamper-proof, and immutable information.

 #### Work done::
 * Sampriti Patel: Categorise different types of farm produces.
 [Farm Produces and their Respective Production Cysle](https://docs.google.com/document/d/19TinDJ_Edpr_6Akh_lQyTDcUlp4p8jdApLostQzoGyg/edit)